 The final step in a DMAIC cycle is Control.
 It is an essential piece of the equation that is often missing when improvement work occurs without structure.
 Control is about making sure that successful improvements don’t degrade over time.
 At this point, teams verify measurable improvement and determine if the improvements as implemented have achieved the project goals.
 They also update Standard Work documentation and look for other ways to integrate the lessons that have been learned.

 How is DMAIC deployed?

 In some cases, people work on a DMAIC project along with all of their other daily responsibilities.
-This is a great approach if a problem is important, but not urgent, or if it will take a long time to solve.
+This is a great approach if a problem is important but not urgent, or if it will take a long time to solve.
 In other cases, a Kaizen or rapid improvement event is used.
 When that happens, project team members are relieved of their other responsibilities to focus solely on the DMAIC project.
-This is a good choice when a problem is urgent and when it is reasonable to expect a resolution in 3 – 5 days.
+This is a good choice when a problem is urgent and when it is reasonable to expect a resolution in three to five days.